 Additionally, some children simply don’t have the verbal skills to express what they want or how badly they want it.
 Other children are not aware of their gender incongruence until puberty (at which times it often becomes a feeling of crisis).
 Many people are not aware until adulthood!
 This blog is specifically in regards to children who have their gender incongruence present in their consciousness from a very early age.

-If your child who was born a biological female says “I’m a boy”, “I wish I were a boy”, or asks Santa for a penis, listen up.
-If your biological male says “I’m a girl”, “I wish I were a girl”, or prays to wake up the next morning a girl, listen up.
+If your child who was born a natal female says “I’m a boy”, “I wish I were a boy”, or asks Santa for a penis, listen up.
+If your natal male says “I’m a girl”, “I wish I were a girl”, or prays to wake up the next morning a girl, listen up.
 These children know how they feel, and need your help.
 I’ll be writing more blogs about what to do if you are a family in this situation… stay tuned. :)